FAQ on Sexual Harassment

 What is sexual harassment?

-Apart from these 2 definitions, a third definition of sexual harassment has been added to the Sex Discrimination Ordinance and our equal opportunity policy i.e. sexually hostile educational environment.
-It covers verbal or physical conduct of a sexual nature which creates an intimidating, hostile, or offensive educational environment.
-Examples may include: a. having sexually suggestive slogans during orientation making some students feel humiliated; b. telling sex jokes publicly in a Hall making some other students feel offended and c. using sexually suggestive cartoons to teach a subject that is not related to sex making some students feel uneasy.
+The second type is a sexually hostile or intimidating environment: X, alone or together with other persons, engages in conduct of a sexual nature which creates a sexually hostile or intimidating environment for Y. Examples include: a. having sexually suggestive slogans during orientation, making some students feel humiliated; b. telling sex jokes publicly in a hall/college, making some students feel offended; c. using sexually suggestive cartoons to teach a subject that is not related to sex, making some students feel uneasy; d. pornographic posters in the office, making other colleagues feel offended.

 What is not sexual harassment?